ctu-mrs/ctu-mrs.github.io/docs/70-deployment/35-podman.md

 export DOCKER_HOST=unix://$XDG_RUNTIME_DIR/podman/podman.sock
 ```

-If not, you may want to add `docker.io` to the unqualified-search-registries:
+If not and you're using podman-compose, you may want to add `docker.io` to the unqualified-search-registries:

 ```bash
 sudo tee /etc/containers/registries.conf.d/10-unqualified-search-registries.conf <<< 'unqualified-search-registries = ["docker.io"]'